 Todorov is not so sure.
 Face to face interviews are a particular place of weakness.
 A first impression is a very poor indicator of whether someone can perform tasks properly.
 Learn more by reading Todorov’s Face Value or check out the links listed below for more resources.

-- Alexander Todorov, professor of psychology at Princeton University and author, Face Value: The Irresistible Influence of First Impressions
+- Alexander Todorov, professor of psychology at Princeton University and author of the book Face Value: The Irresistible Influence of First Impressions.